shu-vro/BitfestTeamExpelledSolutions/README.md

 ## Challenge 2

 This project is an Express.js API that provides endpoints for managing favorite recipes and ingredients.
-The API includes routes for adding, updating, and retrieving recipes and ingredients.
+The API includes routes for adding, updating, and retrieving recipes and ingredients, as well as interacting with a chatbot.

 ### Getting Started